simonc56/PlexTraktSync/README.md

  - The PyTrakt API keys are not stored securely, so if you do not want to have a file containing those on your harddrive, you can not use this project.

+## Docker

+To build the image :
+`docker build -t me/plextraktsync:latest .`
+You can choose an image name as you want (me/plextraktsync:latest).

+To create the container :
+`docker create --name ptsync -e TZ=Europe/London --restart on-failure:2 twolaw/plextraktsync:latest`

+You can choose a container name as you want (ptsync) and you can change the [timezone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) or remove it (it's UTC by default).

+If you want easy access to config files, you can tweak the command to map a volume :
+`docker create --name ptsync -v /home/ptsync:/usr/src/app -e TZ="Europe/London" --restart on-failure:2 twolaw/plextraktsync:latest`

+In this case, the /home/ptsync (an example) folder on your system must contain all files of the PlexTraktSync github project (use `git clone https://github.com/Taxel/PlexTraktSync.git`).

+To run the container :
+`docker start -ia ptsync`

+The first run must be interactive (docker run -it or docker start -ia) in order to setup your trakt and plex credentials.